-For our next comparison of these two brokers, being able to trade the way you want is a must.
+Next to commission rates, being able to trade what you want is important.
 Capital One Investing supports Stock Trading, Options Trading and Mutual Funds while OptionsHouse supports Stock Trading, Options Trading, Mutual Funds and Futures Trading.
-When it comes to mutual funds, OptionsHouse boasts an offering of 12275 mutual funds compared to Capital One Investing's 1202 available funds.
-Commission free ETFs can also be a nice plus, OptionsHouse offers 5 commission free ETFs versus Capital One Investing's total of 0.
+Looking at mutual funds, OptionsHouse offers its clients access to 12275 different mutual funds while Capital One Investing has 1149 available funds, a difference of 11,126.
+Commission free ETFs can also be valuable for customers, OptionsHouse offers 5 commission free ETFs versus Capital One Investing's total of 0.

-Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
-OptionsHouse has virtual trading, Capital One Investing doesn't.
-For mobile trading, OptionsHouse along with Capital One Investing both support the iPhone App, iPad App and Android App.
-Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
-Clients can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans at Capital One Investing while customers at OptionsHouse can have none of these.
-On the whole, when it comes to tools, research, and mobile trading, OptionsHouse finished with awards Best in Class - Mobile Trading in 2017, while Capital One Investing came up with none of these.
+Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
+OptionsHouse makes virtual trading available to clients, while Capital One Investing does not.
+Taking a look at mobile trading, Both OptionsHouse and Capital One Investing offer clients access to an iPhone App, iPad App and Android App.
+Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
+Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are available to clients of Capital One Investing while OptionsHouse offers customers none of these.
+On the whole, when it comes to tools, research, and mobile trading, OptionsHouse posted awards Best in Class - Mobile Trading in 2018, while Capital One Investing found itself with none of these.

-Overall, OptionsHouse boasts 4.00 stars versus Capital One Investing's 3.00 stars.
+Overall, OptionsHouse takes the upper hand with 4.00 stars over Capital One Investing's 3.00 stars.